acenet-arc/ACENET_Summer_School_GPGPU/_episodes/03-adding-integers.md

 ~~~
 {: .source}

-You then need to copy local data from the CPU memory to the GPU memory with another function from the CUDA library.
-This would look like
+You then need to copy data from the CPU memory to the GPU memory with another function from the CUDA library.
+This looks like:

 ~~~
 int a = 7;